14 dang smart ways to save on energy costs in the Netherlands [UPDATED 2026]

 However, if they refuse to help, there are some cheap tricks you can try if you can’t afford a complete revamp.

-Try sealing drafty windows with self-adhesive draft tape and ensure you have good ventilation to ensure you’re not heating a humid house (which soaks up more energy).
+Try sealing drafty windows with self-adhesive draft tape, but make sure you have good ventilation.
+This prevents you from heating a humid house (which soaks up more energy).

 9. Change out old devices